pilot006/chronicle-soar-secops-data-tables/README.md

 # Unofficial Data Tables Integration for Google SecOps/Chronicle SOAR
 Unofficial integration for Chronicle SOAR/Google SecOps to integrate with data tables/reference lists v2.
-These lists enable substantially more rows and mutli-columns.
+These lists enable substantially more rows and multi-columns.

 ## Available Actions